Handling Temper Tantrums

 You can do this.
 You're a good person and a good parent.
 You want the best for your child, and that's why you're here reading this page about handling temper tantrums.

 Remember, you are your own best anger management resource for handling temper tantrums!
-Your parent's intuition will serve you well...all you need is a few pointers to get you started!
+Your parent's intuition will serve you well...all you need is a few pointers to get you started, which you will find in this excellent audiobook below.

 New!
 Comments